Mitsubishi Montero Sport crash incidents

 At least 23 SUA incidents involving Montero Sports were recorded by the Philippine National Police Highway Patrol Group, from motorists in Metro Manila, Cavite, Batangas, Iloilo City, Laguna and Tacloban.

-Mitsubishi has asserted that the vehicles are safe to use and any sudden acceleration claims were of no basis.
+Mitsubishi has asserted that the vehicles are safe to use and any sudden acceleration claims were without basis.
 The company however offered a free inspection for Montero owners affected by the incident.